SunshineCommittee/SunshineCommittee.github.io/_games/garden.markdown

 </div>

-Some of the 3D art assets for gARden are the wonderful work of our friend Chelsea Saunders.
+Some of the 3D art assets for gARden are the wonderful work of our friend Chelsea Saunders, though she is no longer with the team.
 <div class="contact">
 {% assign pcrown = site.contacts | where: "name", "Chelsea Saunders" | first %}
 {{ pcrown }}
 </div>

 [massdigi]: ../articles/2018-03-03-mass-digi
+[contact]: ../about
+[presskit]: ../assets/press/gARden_presskit.zip